That's why we're committed to offering a safe environment where individuals can accurately define themselves, their partner, and who they call family.

 Take the Stress Away When You’re Gone.

 Estate planning is essential for managing your finances and protecting your loved ones' well-being.
 By planning how your assets will be distributed and choosing beneficiaries, you can avoid disputes and reduce tax burdens for your family in the future.
+At ALH Law, we understand that LGBTQ+ individuals face unique challenges when planning for their family and their future.
+We work to provide peace of mind and are committed to making sure your rights and wishes are respected.
 We offer two kinds of estate planning packages:

 1. Comprehensive - $2,000/each or $3,000 for a couple if executed simultaneously.
 This plan includes meeting time with an attorney to discuss avoiding probate, disinheriting individuals, or handling individuals likely to contest your wishes and ensuring beneficiaries receive a step up in basis for taxes.